 - Resume a happy life.
 And if he can see that, all the better

 - Only take him back if he shows he’s serious about moving forward

-Leslie Braswell says that how you handle the post break makes the difference to either make him run further away, or make him come crawling back for another chance.
+Leslie Braswell says that how you handle the post-break makes the difference in either making him run further away or making him come crawling back for another chance.

 Chapter 1: Why No Contact Works

 No contact immediately after the break up is the only way to go, implies Leslie Braswell.

 She says that controlling your emotions will be the hardest part.
 But it’s key because women who fall apart communicate unattractive neediness and no emotional control.

 No contact is the best medicine because:

 - Hides your true state (that you’re falling apart)

 - Communicates you’re no longer his (and men want what they can’t have)